karthikpohane/Aganitha_Takehome/README.md

 ## Contributing

-Feel free to fork the repository and submit pull requests.
+Please feel free to fix the repository and submit pull requests.
 If you find any bugs or have suggestions for improvements, please open an issue.

 ## License